zd-lee/MegaNorm/README.md

 # MegaNorm

+This repository is the official implementation of **MegaNorm: Local Patch Embeddings for Efficient and Robust Point Normal Orientation at Super-Large Scale**.

 MegaNorm orients point-cloud normals with a local-to-global pipeline.
 It first orients normals inside independent local patches with a self-conditioning Point Transformer V3 model, then predicts pairwise patch consistency with EdgeNet and solves patch flips globally.

 ## Algorithm